celine-14/third-portfolio/README.md

   - Clicked the "Deploy" button
   - Terminal is up and running and no errors, indicating the successful deployment

-The live link can be found here - https://celine-14.github.io/second-portfolio/
+The live link can be found here - https://celine-14.github.io/third-portfolio/

 ## Credits

-- The fonts were imported from [Google Fonts](https://fonts.google.com/).

-- Favicon is generated from [Favicon](https://favicon.io/).
+- The flowchart is generated from [Lucid](https://lucid.app/).